easytarget/st7789-framebuffer/README.md

 ## Demos
 There are several demo examples; please make sure to read the comments in them.
-- See also the 'marquee' and 'nametag' examples are in the `doc` folder.
+- See also the 'marquee' and 'nametag' examples in the `doc` folder.

 [![Demos](doc/loose-display-cover.jpg)](doc/loose-display.jpg)
 * Again; photographing these displays is hard; this also looks better in real life.